When you’re running a project, you face a problem you might not have faced before.

 Estimate the Cost and Time for Each Task

-You’d be forgiven for thinking that estimating the cost or time each step will take would be the easy part.
+You’d be forgiven for thinking that estimating the cost or time each step will take, and inserting it within a professional business proposal, would be the easy part.
 In fact, it’s probably one of the most controversial topics in the project management world.

 You’ll probably be wrong in your estimates.
 Just because an estimate is precise – adding triggered emails to this application will take exactly 4.57 hours – doesn’t mean it’s accurate.
 Therefore, a fuzzy estimate – 20 - 40 hours – can have more value, because it shows the level of uncertainty the person has about it.
 A very broad range means they feel that it’s tough to estimate.